 Ecosystem Service tool (ES tool)

-The tool supports the identification of areas with high potential provision of ecosystem services.
+Supports the identification of areas with high potential provision of ecosystem services.
 It uses data layers on ecosystem components (raster layers) and an ecosystem services matrix as input.
 The assessment is in the first step performed for each selected ecosystem service and ecosystem component sub-group, as identified by the matrix, and these are then further aggregated.
 Output layers are created for: each combination of ecosystem service and ecosystem component sub-group, as an aggregated result for each ecosystem component sub-group, and as a total ecosystem service raster layer.

 The tool accepts the following user input parameters: